 Ever have a customer who always has one more question before deciding whether to buy?
 Smart business owners recognize this might be a customer with an analytical buying style, so they shift to their logical side.

 An analytical is one of four personality styles identified by researchers, Merrill and Reid1.

-Like drivers, analytics tend to be more formal and controlled when you talk to them.
-But they are more reserved in expressing their opinion.
+Analytics tend to be more formal and controlled when you talk to them.
+They are more reserved in expressing their opinion.

 Identifying someone’s buying style takes time, so be careful not to jump to conclusions.
 Here are some behaviors that may mean you’re dealing with an analytic:

 - Goes directly to the part of the store that has what they need (more likely to consult a store map if they can’t find it)

 - Would likely compare similar items on your website to see which is the best choice to solve their problem